peter88213/nv_it/docs/section_menu.md

 > **Note**
 >
 > Only "Normale" sections appear in the section table.
 Sections of the
-> "Unused" type are omitted.
+> "Non utilizzato" type are omitted.

 File name suffix is `_sectionlist`.